Composmentis/RecommendationSystems/README.md

  2) Behaviour Based Recommendation

- Refer slide 6 and 7 in Machine Learning Based Recommendation System.pptx
+ Refer slide 6 and 7 in Machine Learning Based Recommendation System.pptx.
+The solution is based on Tensorrec(Deep Learning) and has included user profile information, product meta data  as user fetaure and product feture.

  3) Extended features of the Recommendation
  </ul>
  <li>Visually similar product recommendation Can be extended further.
 For example user can take an image of the competitor product and search in ecommerce site.
-This way it could be further extended for image based search</li><li>By including User profile data and Product metadata with collaborative filtering recommendation can be personalized further</li>
+This way it could be further extended for image based search</li>